-My 10x grandfather,my earliest known maternal ancestor,was Captain Thomas Morgan,a merchant ship captain who according to records was a third cousin of the more famous Captain Sir Henry Morgan (their great-grandfathers,also named Thomas and Henry,were brothers,both sons of Rowland Morgan;grandfathers John & Thomas were first cousins,and fathers William & Robert second cousins).He was born in Pembrokeshire,Wales,in 1623,and settled in Baltimore,Maryland in 1655.He died in 1698 in Baltimore.
+My 10x grandfather,and my earliest recorded maternal ancestor to set foot in the Colonies,was Captain Thomas Morgan,a merchant ship captain who according to records was cousin of the more famous Captain Sir Henry Morgan.Their great-grandfathers,also named Thomas and Henry,were brothers,both sons of Rowland Morgan.

-So I am related to the Morgan family(I think that would make me,what 3rd cousin 9 times removed?
-12th cousin? to Captain Sir Henry Morgan,which gives me something to toot my horn about)through my mom's paternal line,the Stinchcombs,who later moved to Elberton,Georgia in the late 1700s and then to Fayetteville,Georgia in the mid-1800s.
+So I am related to the Morgan family(I think that would make me cousin 9 times removed to Captain Sir Henry Morgan)through my mom's paternal line,the Stinchcombs,who later moved to Elberton,Georgia in the late 1700s and then to Fayetteville,Georgia in the mid-1800s.

 My earliest paternal ancestor,Francis Hough,the first of the Hough/Huff family to selttle in Virginia and later Georgia,came to Virginia from Cheshire,England,in 1624.He later returned to England where he died in St. Peter's parish in London,though his son John Hough returned to Virginia after his father's death.